Terrorist Content Online

 What is a contact point and when does information about the contact point qualify as having been made publicly available?

-The contact point qualifies as having been "made publicly available" when the TCO hosting service provider has notified the competent authorities (Bundeskriminalamt and Bundesnetzagentur) of an email address for the receipt of removal orders under the Regulation by sending the email address to tco@bka.bund.de and tco@bnetza.de.
+The contact point qualifies as having been “made publicly available” in Germany when the TCO hosting service provider notifies the competent authorities (Bundeskriminalamt and Bundesnetzagentur) of an email address for the receipt of removal orders under the Regulation.
+The first notification should preferably be made using the online form available at the link below.
+The information required in the form and any changes to information already notified can alternatively be sent by email to tco@bka.bund.de and tco@bnetza.de.

 The contact point notified is stored by the Bundeskriminalamt at European level in Europol’s PERCI system and can be used by the relevant competent authorities in the EU to issue removal orders.

-Alternatively, hosting service providers can post information about their contact point on their website.
+Hosting service providers can also post information about their contact point on their website.

 For example: